stasemsoft/FontysICT-sem1/docs/basic/quizvragen/readme.md

 # Quiz

-## Vraag: verkeerd getal
+## Question: wrong number

-Als ik meerdere worpen doe komen er getallen boven de 6 wat eigenlijk niet moet kunnen?
-Waar zit de fout?:
+When I do multiple throws, numbers above 6 come up which really shouldn't be possible?
+Where is the error?

 ![](figures/VerkeerdeGetalQm.png "worpen")

-## Vraag: Hoeveel is 8 gedeeld door 3?
+## Question: How much is 8 divided by 3?

-Mijn programma zegt 2.
-Hoe kan dat?
+My program says 2.
+How can that be?

-## Puzzel: Mijn reken-app klopt soms wel, soms niet... rara?
+## Puzzle: My math app is sometimes correct, sometimes not.... rara?

-Ik heb een programma geschreven dat 2 getallen optelt.
-Bij het testen gebruikte ik `3 + 3` en er kwam `6` uit: Yes, dacht ik.
-Toen ik daarna `17 + 27` probeerde kwam ie met `54`.
-Hoe kan dat?
-Soms wel goed, soms niet??
+I wrote a program that adds 2 numbers.
+In testing, I used `3 + 3` and it came up with `6`: Yes, I thought.
+Then when I tried `17 + 27` it came up with `54`.
+How is that possible?
+Sometimes right, sometimes not?

-Kun je zonder de code te zien een fout verzinnen die dit gevolg heeft?
+Without seeing the code, can you think of an error that would cause this?